solidzone/mailmeteor-landing/_posts/2021-02-17-mail-merge-gmail.md

 We recommend warming-up your account by slowly increasing your sending volume over time.

-Gmail monitors any usual activity happening on your account.
+Gmail monitors any unusual activity happening on your account.
 If you start sending 2000 emails per day out of the blue, you are likely to get blocked in no time.

 Thus, try sending emails to a small list of recipients at first (50 recipients for example).
 Then increase the volume if you start to get promising results (good opening rates, click rates or replies).